hirrolot/metalang99/README.md

 ### Q: Why not third-party code generators?

-A: See the blog post [_What’s the Point of the C Preprocessor, Actually?_]
+A: See the blog post [_"What’s the Point of the C Preprocessor, Actually?"_](https://hirrolot.github.io/posts/whats-the-point-of-the-c-preprocessor-actually.html)

 ### Q: Is it Turing-complete?